OutSystems/docs-odc/src/eap/building-apps/ui/patterns/numbers/progresscircle.md

 ---
 tags:
-summary: Displays the current progress of a task using circular or semi-circular progress indicators.
+summary: The Progress Circle UI Pattern is used to show the current progress of an operation flow.
 locale: en-us
 guid: 58229e1f-1b30-4d29-8c94-d709d5428012
 app_type: mobile apps, reactive web apps
 figma: https://www.figma.com/file/6G4tyYswfWPn5uJPDlBpvp/Building-apps?type=design&node-id=3208%3A19985&t=ZwHw8hXeFhwYsO5V-1
 platform-version: odc
 ---
 # Progress Circle

 You can use the Progress Circle UI Pattern to show the current progress of an operation flow.
 The progress is incremented in fractions of the circular badge.